mHaines9219/ShelterHelper/README.md

 This Express/MongoDB app is conceived with the intention to aid animal rescues in the upkeep of their daily tasks and tracking their current roster of "tenants"

+It will have 3 Resources: User, Animal, and Log

+User - Employee of shelter
+Animal - Animal tenant at shelter
+Log - a displayed log of all tasks completed that day to track accountability and efficiency

 ## APIs Used